 Update to Academic Regulation 13: Any student is entitled to Withdraw from the Term up to four times without prejudice prior to the beginning of finals week.

-To withdraw from the university you must complete the 10-question withdrawal survey available in Online Services.
+To withdraw from the term you must complete the 10-question withdrawal survey available in Online Services.
 If withdrawing from summer term, see instructions below.

-You must confirm your intent to withdraw from the university by answering the first question.
-If you do not confirm your intention by answering the first question you will not be withdrawn from the university and will remain responsible for your enrolled courses.
-The remaining questions in the survey give you the opportunity to share your reasons for leaving the university and to indicate if you plan to return to OSU in the future.
+You must confirm your intent to withdraw from the term by answering the first question.
+If you do not confirm your intention by answering the first question you will not be withdrawn from the term and will remain responsible for your enrolled courses.
+The remaining questions in the survey give you the opportunity to share your reasons for leaving the term and to indicate if you plan to return to OSU in the future.

 Withdrawing from the current term does not affect your ability to enroll in future terms.
 Provided that you meet the enrollment eligibility requirements for continuing students you may enroll in courses online in accordance with established registration procedures.

 The Oregon State University Faculty Senate voted in Spring 2016 to make Academic Regulation 13 changes effective Fall 2016.
 The purpose of this change is to support students towards degree progression.

 Students who use all four withdrawals from term will receive a notice from the Office of the Registrar informing them that they have exhausted their withdrawals from term and any future withdrawal from term will require an Academic Requirements Committee petition.

 Students who wish to petition for an additional term withdrawal to the Academic Requirements Committee (ARC) after the maximum terms (four term withdrawals) has been reached.
 Petitions to the Academic Requirements Committee are not guaranteed approval for exceptions to AR 13.
 See more information about the petition process here.